Updated June 6, 2023

 This is usually the preferred method of communication, although it is only realistic sometimes, especially in organizations in several locations around the globe.
 However, tools like videoconferencing make face-to-face communication possible and help even large organizations create personal connections between the management and the staff.

 Communication by sending and receiving wordless messages is a part of nonverbal communication.
-Such messages are a vital part of any communication and generally reinforce verbal communication.
+Such statements are vital to any communication and generally reinforce verbal communication.
 However, they can also convey their feelings and thoughts.

 The most common among all nonverbal communication is facial expressions.
-For example, a frown or a smile conveys emotions that are distinct and difficult to express using verbal communication.
+For example, a frown or a smile conveys distinct and challenging to express emotions using verbal communication.
 Research has shown that nonverbal cues, body language, facial expressions, tone of voice, and body stance account for almost 55% of all communication.
 As per the research, only 7% of the message’s comprehension relies on the actual words of the sender, 38% is based on para language (the volume, tone, and pace of speech), while 55% depends on nonverbal cues (body language).

 For example, if we focus on being confident before an interview, our faces will convey our confidence to the interviewer.
 Putting up a smile even when feeling stressed can reduce stress levels.